magomimmo/modern-cljs/doc/tutorial-17.md

 ## Don't panic with Enlive

-We now need to manipulate/transform the HTML source to inject the eventual error message in the right place for each invalid input value typed in by the user.
+We now need to manipulate the HTML source to inject the eventual error message in the right place for each invalid input value typed in by the user.

-To make an example, if the user typed in "foo" as the value of the the `price` input field we'd like to show to her/him the following notification.
+For example, if the user typed in "foo" as the value of the the `price` input field we'd like to show to her/him the following notification.